CCob/BOF.NET/README.md

 ## Building

-BOF.NET uses the CMake build system along with MinGW GCC compiler for generating BOF files and uses msbuild for building the managed runtime.
+BOF.NET uses the CMake build system along with MinGW GCC compiler for generating BOF files and uses the .NET core msbuild project type for building the managed runtime.
 So prior to building, all these prerequisites need to be satisfied and available on the PATH.

-From the checkout directory, issue the following commands
+From the root of the checkout directory, issue the following commands:

+### Windows

 ```shell
 mkdir build